Ale-JRD/Trads/content/post/index-T1.md

 Parrying it with his other katana, Gio leaped toward me.

-「So, it’s you.」
+“So, it’s you.”

-「Seems you’re still in one piece.」
+“Seems you’re still in one piece.”

 Even as he responded to me, Gio’s gaze was fixed on Ars’s equipment.

 The gear belonged to Armia, his comrade also belonging to the Faraway Country.

-「As stated in the information beforehand, communication through dialogue with this Divine Servant seems difficult.
-Therefore… her safety isn’t something I’m not certain about.」
+“As stated in the information beforehand, communication through dialogue with this Divine Servant seems difficult.
+Therefore… her safety isn’t something I’m not certain about.”

 At my words, Gio just responded curtly.

-「—I see.」
+“—I see.”

 The twin-bladed swordsman, crouched like a black leopard, seemed calm.